puhitaku/mtplvcap/README.md

 #### Revert back the driver (if necessary)

-Generic MTP apps will no longer be able to communicate with cameras with replaced libusb driver.
+Generic MTP apps will no longer be able to communicate with cameras with replaced WinUSB driver.
 To revert it back, follow the instruction:

 (Screenshots are not available as I don't have English Windows.
 Sorry for inconvenience.)

-1. Right-click the Start Button and click ""
+1. Right-click the Start Button and click "Device Manager"

-1. Right-click your camera in the "libusb-win32 devices" section and click "Update driver"
+1. Right-click your camera in the "Universal Serial Bus devices" section and click "Update driver"

 1. Click "Browse my computer for driver software"